-LED Mode Description

-Power Solid green The router is powered on.
+LED Mode Description POWER Solid orange The router is being loaded.
+Solid green The router is powered on.
+Blinking green The firmware is being updated.
 No light The router is powered off.

-Internet Solid green The WAN cable is connected.
+INTERNET Solid green The default WAN connection is on.
 Blinking green The default WAN connection is active.
+Solid orange The default WAN connection is off, or there are no WAN connections created.
+Blinking orange Attempting to establish the default WAN connection.
 No light The WAN cable is not connected.

-LED Mode Description LAN 1-4 Solid green A device (computer) is connected to the relevant port, the connection is on.
-Blinking green Data transfer through the relevant LAN port.
-No light The cable is not connected to the relevant port.
-WLAN Solid green The router's WLAN is on.
-Blinking green Data transfer through the Wi-Fi network.
-No light The router's WLAN is off.
-WPS Blinking green Attempting to add a wireless device via the WPS function.
-No light The WPS function is not in use.
-USB Solid green A USB device is connected to the router's USB port.
+WLAN 2.4G WLAN 5G Solid green The router's WLAN of the relevant band is on.
+Fast blinking green Data transfer through the Wi-Fi network of the relevant band.
+Slow blinking green Attempting to add a wireless device via the WPS function.
+No light The router's WLAN of the relevant band is off.

+LED Mode Description

+USB 3.0 USB 2.0 Solid green A USB device is connected to the router's USB port.

 No light No USB device.

-In case the Power LED is solid green and all the other LEDs are fast blinking green at the same time, the device is in the emergency mode.
-Power the device off and on.
-If the device is loaded in the emergency mode again, restore the factory default settings via the hardware RESET button.
+In case the POWER and INTERNET LEDs are blinking orange at the same time, the device is in the emergency mode.
+Restore the factory default settings via the hardware RESET button.